sparrowcode/PermissionsKit/README.md

 })
 ```
 Notification permission should be tested _only_ on a real device.

-If you have want to add new permission, create a new issue [here](https://github.com/IvanVorobei/SPPermission/issues)
+If you want to add new permission, create a new issue [here](https://github.com/IvanVorobei/SPPermission/issues)

 ## Delegate
 To track events hide & allowed permission associated with `SPPermission`, implement the protocol `SPPermissionDialogDelegate`